 But, simply finding a queen cup, that doesn’t mean you are dealing with a queenless hive.
 Colonies are prone to creating queen cups for a variety of reasons.
 This is not a symptom to worry about unless there are other signs that your old queen is no longer there…

 Yet, when you see a queen cup inside of the hive AND also notice a distinct lack of a frame of young brood being developed, that’s a pretty solid sign that you no longer have a queenright hive.

 Look carefully at the queen cup to see if it is empty, showing signs of growing or hatching, and to determine if it is actually capped.
 If these signs are present, the colony is most likely queenless and in the process of attempting to hatch a new queen.

 Worker Bees Laying Honey Bee Eggs

 Once a hive has become queenless for too long, the worker bees will start laying eggs.
-Once this type of activity occurs, it is incredibly to save the hive and make it queenright again.
+Once this type of activity occurs, it is incredibly hard to save the hive and make it queenright again.
 If worker bees are laying eggs they generally place more than one egg in each comb cell.